LeonelVinasco/GymApp/README.md

 ## Acknowledgments

 * To the recruiting company.
 * To the engineers that designed the challenge.
-It was so funny getting out of job at night this week to play around with this.